Jeff Feinman VMD, CVH — Weston, Connecticut — Call: 203.222.7979

 If you are like most of us, one of the first things you want to know is what this is going to cost.
 So, even though helping your pet is the most important thing, I want to address this question right away and as completely as I can.

-My hourly rate is $205.
-Routine wellness visits are typically about 30 minutes in length and cost $102.50, whether in the office, via phone, or through video conferencing.
+My hourly rate is $225.
+Routine wellness visits are typically about 30 minutes in length, whether in the office, via phone, or through video conferencing.

 Initial consultations, including a detailed history and evaluation of any previous records, typically take 1-2 hours.
-To enable more pet owners to afford this lengthy (and more costly) consultation, the hourly rate for the initial evaluation has been reduced by 25% to $165.00/hour.
+If performed within the first month, the initial consultation charge includes the first fifteen minutes of follow-up.

 All other time spent on your pet's case is based on the regular hourly rate.
 This includes emergency care and time spent updating on the phone (if longer than a few minutes), corresponding by e-mail, reviewing diagnostic tests done by other veterinarians, etc.